How do I apply to the fellowship?

 Am I expected to start my own project or am I placed on an existing team?

-This is site dependent.
-Please reach out to your site of interest for more information.
-You will have the opportunity to present your work nationally at the Summer Institute.
+You will have the opportunity to present your work nationally at the Summer Institute (annual program conference).

 What is the classroom commitment?